 The diagram shown in Fig. 5 represents a microprocessor system.
-Compare this diagram with that shown in Fig. 4 and hence label the diagram only the RAM is selected and the internal buffers in the ROM and I/O chips are kept in the tri-state output
+Compare this diagram with that shown in Fig. 4 and hence label the diagram fully.

 Number Systems

 Unfortunately, the decimal or decimal number system with which we are all very familiar, is not at all appropriate to microcomputers.
 The reason is simply that electronic logic circuits are used on devices which have only two states (variously known as "on/off" "high/low", and "true/false").
 The number system most appropriate is therefore binary in which only two digits (0 and 1) are used.
 Powers of two are shown in Table 1.